Hussien-Saleh/Santorini/README.md

+#Santorini,

-# Santorini, a two-player strategy board game based on object-oriented design, where each player aims climbing a tower of 3 tiles.
+A two-player strategy board game based on object-oriented design, where each player aims climbing a tower of 3 tiles.
 The board is a standard 5 × 5 chessboard.
 The game starts with each player having 2 pieces placed on the board.
 The 2 players alternate at moving their pieces in one or more of the three lines of action: vertical, horizontal, and diagonal.
 After moving a piece, a player should place a tile next to the new location of the just moved piece.